-Liz's approach is heavily influenced by collaborative, solution oriented and narrative approaches; in addition, she teaches and appreciates foundational ideas from a wide variety of systemic approaches as well as attachment and trauma theory, interpersonal neurobiology and the integration of mindfulness and yoga practices in psychotherapy.
+Liz's approach is heavily influenced by collaborative, solution oriented and narrative approaches; in addition, she teaches and appreciates foundational ideas from a wide variety of systemic therapies as well as attachment and trauma theory, interpersonal neurobiology and the integration of mindfulness and yoga practices in psychotherapy.
 In addition to participants presenting cases, supervision includes presentation of information on particular topics of interest to the group and clinical demonstration via role play.

 The foundation of Liz's clinical thinking was formed as a student in the Intensive Program in Family Systems Therapy that she now teaches.
 Her model is systemic and transtheoretical allowing integration of other theories and practice.
 Liz is a Level 3 IFS, Level 2 EMDR and LifeForce Yoga Practitioner; she has taken the IFIO training integrating IFS with couple therapy as well as AEDP for Couples.

 Opportunity is created in supervision to build clinical skill, confidence, perspective as well as to get support and learn from each other in a community of connected colleagues.

 Cost: Group supervision is from $75 to $95 per session on a sliding scale.
 The length of the group varies between 90 minutes and 150 minutes depending on the number of participants.

 If you are interested in individual supervision or a monthly supervision group or have questions, contact Liz.

 Participants in supervision groups say this:

 "Thank you for all of your support on Saturday.
 I was feeling pretty discouraged by the case I spoke about and leaving the consult I felt less judgmental about my skills and less alone in the emotional upheaval I experience with clients who have some challenging behaviors.
 It really helped normalize it all for me."